lauradang/wiki-notes/Machine Learning/Convolutional Neural Networks/cnn-layers.md

 ![Strides](strides.gif)

 - Notice that size of output (feature map) is smaller than the input
-- We use **padding** when we want to maintain the input shape's dimensions
+- We use **padding** when we want to maintain the input shape's dimensions.
+  - The number in the padded squares are just 0s.

 ![Padding](padding.gif)